What Works for Pain?

 Like cancer, pain is not one thing.
-Nothing works for everyone or in every situation, and perversely even short-term success often leads to long-term failure.1 Pain is so deeply integrated into our biology that it is nearly impossible to stop without numbing the person at the same time — which is why the only true analgesia is anaesthesia.
+It has literally thousands of possible causes.
+Nothing can possibly work for everyone or in every situation, and perversely even short-term success can lead to long-term failure.2 Pain is also so integrated into our “wiring” and identity that it is nearly impossible to suppress it without numbing the person (or critical subsystems) at the same time — which is why the only total analgesia is anaesthesia.3

 What then for the rest of us?

-It’s not a long enough list, obviously — especially if I exclude (as I will) quite a few experimental therapies and speculative strategies that truly are “worth a shot” due to their lower costs and risks and high plausibility (see Pain & Injury Survival Tips).
-This article is not about what might work for a few people, it’s about what definitely works for many people.
-Though never everyone, and always with caveats.
+It’s not a long enough list, obviously — especially because it excludes many experimental therapies and speculative strategies that are genuinely “worth a shot” due to their lower costs and risks and somewhat higher plausibility (see Pain & Injury Survival Tips).
+This article is not about what might work for a few people, it’s about what definitely works for quite a few people.

-Nothing beats actually identifying a treatable problem that is causing the pain.
-My favourite simple example is my friend with intractable back and hip pain who was finally completely cured by the removal of a small tumour from a nerve root — after years of wrong theories, failed therapy, and escalating misery.
-One day it was just over, because the tumour was identified by looking in the right place with the right kind of technology.
-“Well, there’s your problem.”
+Nothing beats actually identifying a treatable problem that is the unambiguous cause of the pain.
+My favourite simple example is my friend with intractable back pain who was finally cured by the removal of a small tumour from a nerve root — after years of wrong theories, failed therapy, and escalating misery.
+One day his nightmare was just over, because the tumour was identified by the right expert looking in the right place in the right way (the right kind of MRI).

 To help you get started on the search, I have compiled a fairly large list of diverse examples of surprising causes of pain.

 Opioids are the “nuclear option” in pharmacological analgesia — and perhaps the ultimate perfect example of something that works especially well in a specific context only.
-They are ideal for dying people, because their grim side effects cannot threaten people who won’t exist in a few weeks or months.
+Most notably, they are ideal for dying people, because their grim side effects cannot threaten people who won’t exist in a few weeks or months.
 The existence of this option is one of the least appreciated greatest hits of modern medicine, arguably as big a deal as anaesthesia, vaccination, antibiotics, and so on.
 For the dying, it’s a really big deal.

 For everyone else?
 It’s more complicated, problematic, and fiercely controversial.
 But opioids are also extremely effective for many not-dying-yet chronic pain patients, for whom the risks are very much the lesser of evils.
 The demonization of opioids has disastrously limited access for many patients who truly can benefit from them, and also stigmatized them.